 - Shadow a designer or intern - Connect with other designers and ask if you could spend the day with them or if they've be open to sharing their screen with you while they work on something so you can observe them.

 - Join online UI/UX groups and forums - Post your questions to Quora or other design forums and get involved with online design communities.

 - Reach out to other designers - Connect through social media or in-person and ask about their experiences.

 So those are our tips for a targeted approach to building your portfolio, gaining some experience and going after the roles you want, no matter what level you are at.
-If you try any of these tips let us know in the comments what worked and what didn't for you!
-We'd love to hear about and help you on your design journey.

 - Learn the ins and outs of user experience and user research